Can You Use a Credit Card to Buy a Home in New York City?

 Homeowners' insurance

-You will be required to purchase homeowners' insurance by your mortgage lender in order to receive the loan commitment and present them with the proof of purchase.
+You must purchase homeowners' insurance from your mortgage lender to receive the loan commitment and present them with the proof of purchase.

-You can easily use your credit card with the insurance company and policy of your choice at this step.
+You can easily use your credit card with your chosen insurance company and policy at this step.

 Moving and furnishing costs

-Hiring a moving company and buying furniture for your new place is another great opportunity to rack up reward points on your credit cards.
+Hiring a moving company and buying furniture for your new place is another excellent opportunity to rack up reward points on your credit cards.

 HOA or maintenance fees

-Many New York City co-op and condos actually allow the possibility of paying your monthly maintenance costs by credit card.
+Many New York City co-ops and condos allow you to pay your monthly maintenance costs by credit card.

 Ways to Pay For a Home Purchase Without a Credit Card